BUTANE-Smart-Chain/Butane-docs/docs/protocol/bugs.md

 Despite our best efforts, security issues may still arise in our L1 protocol chain.
 In such cases, we encourage our users to report any vulnerabilities or bugs they may find.
-For sensitive bugs, we ask that users submit the issue to [Evmos Security](mailto:security@evmos.org), which is a third-party security platform that helps us identify, triage, and resolve security issues in a confidential and secure manner.
-For non-sensitive bugs, we encourage users to file an open ticket on our [Evmos Github Repo](https://github.com/evmos/evmos) so that our team can address the issue as quickly as possible.
+For sensitive bugs, we ask that users submit the issue to [Butane Security](mailto:security@evmos.org), which is a third-party security platform that helps us identify, triage, and resolve security issues in a confidential and secure manner.
+For non-sensitive bugs, we encourage users to file an open ticket on our [Butane Github Repo](https://github.com/BUTANE-Smart-Chain) so that our team can address the issue as quickly as possible.